lorencarvalho/hiss/README.md

 `pex hiss_repl hiss_themes -c hiss -o ~/bin/hiss`

-*want more themes?* add them to the [themes package](https://github.com/sixninetynine/hiss-themes) !!
+_want more themes?_ (of course you do) add them to the [themes package](https://github.com/sixninetynine/hiss-themes) !!

 #### configuration

-simple ipython config options can be put into `~/.hiss` (or anywhere so long as you specify the config path on the command line via `hiss -c /path/to/.hiss`.
+simple config options can be put into `~/.hiss` (or anywhere so long as you specify the config path on the command line via `hiss -c /path/to/.hiss`.
 You can also customize the syntax highlighting using pygments styles (see `pygments.styles.get_all_styles()` for a full list, or install the `hiss_themes` package for additional themes)!

 for example:

 ```
 $ cat ~/.hiss
-# Hiss config options, set to defaults
+# Hiss config options, values set to defaults

-theme = legacy # syntax color theme, can be any built-in pygments theme or ones added by the hiss_themes package
+# syntax color theme, can be any built-in pygments theme or ones added by the hiss_themes package
+theme        = legacy

-autoreload = False # enables or disables iPython's autoreload feature
+# enables or disables iPython's autoreload feature
+autoreload   = False

-confirm_exit = False # controls whether or not you want to be prompted when exiting
+# controls whether or not you want to be prompted when exiting
+confirm_exit = False

-colors = Linux # prompt and traceback color schemes, http://ipython.readthedocs.io/en/stable/config/details.html?highlight=colors#terminal-colors
+# prompt and traceback color schemes, http://ipython.readthedocs.io/en/stable/config/details.html?highlight=colors#terminal-colors
+colors       = Linux

-editor = vim # which editor to use for macros like %edit
+# which editor to use for macros like %edit
+editor       = vim

-xmode = Context # how exceptions are reported, can be 'Context'|'Plain'|'Verbose'
+# how exceptions are reported, can be 'Context'|'Plain'|'Verbose'
+xmode        = Context
 ```

 #### screenshots